CSRD second wave: how to start gradually to be compliant by 2028?

 Who can be indirectly affected by this wave?

 This is where the most massive phenomenon is found.
-If you are an SME or an ETI that does not reach these thresholds (1,000 employees and €450 million in turnover), you can be in the value chain (supplier, subcontractor, partner) of these large companies subject to the directive.
+If you are an SME or a mid-cap company that does not reach these thresholds (1,000 employees and €450 million in turnover), you can be in the value chain (supplier, subcontractor, partner) of these large companies subject to the directive.

 To calculate their own carbon footprint or assess the risks of their supply chain, these large companies may require ESG (Environmental, Social, Governance) data from you.
 You will not be asked to produce a comprehensive CSRD report, but to provide reliable indicators.

-If your official obligation is set at 2028 (covering the financial year 2027), The countdown has in fact already started.
+If your official obligation is set for 2028 (covering the 2027 financial year), the countdown has in fact already started.
 A report published in year N must be based on real and consolidated data for year N-1.
-This means that as of January 1, 2028, all your data collection, traceability and calculation systems must be 100% operational and bug-free.
-Arriving in 2028 without having tested these processes in 2026 and 2027 exposes the company to missing data, to the non-certification of the report, and in fine, to the loss of strategic markets.
+This means that as of January 1, 2028, all your data collection, traceability, and calculation systems must be 100% operational and bug-free.
+Arriving in 2028 without having tested these processes in 2026 and 2027 exposes the company to missing data, non-certification of the report, and ultimately, to the loss of strategic markets.

-To navigate peacefully and guarantee the reliability of your future report, we have identified four priority projects to be undertaken as of today:
+To navigate this smoothly and ensure your future reporting is reliable, we have identified four priority projects to launch today:

-- Secure this analysis by an advance audit
+• Validate this analysis with an early audit

 2. Conduct a double materiality assessment now and secure it through an early audit

-If the CSRD was a house, the double materiality assessment would be the foundations.
-It is useless to try to collect hundreds of data without having carried out this strategic and mandatory exercise first.
+If the CSRD were a house, the double materiality assessment would be the foundation.
+There is no point in collecting hundreds of data points without first completing this mandatory strategic exercise.

 The foundation of your compliance

-The methodology requires you to filter all environmental, social and governance issues through the filter of two prisms:
+The methodology requires you to evaluate all environmental, social, and governance issues through two lenses:

-- Impact materiality: Do your activities have a material impact (positive or negative) on ecosystems, climate or populations?
+• Impact materiality: Do your activities have a material impact (positive or negative) on ecosystems, the climate, or populations?

-- Financial materiality: Do climate changes or social changes represent a risk or a material financial opportunity for your business model?
+• Financial materiality: Do climate or social changes represent a material risk or financial opportunity for your business model?

 This exercise will allow you to sort out.
 If the subject of biodiversity is not material for your business, you will not have to publish the corresponding indicators.
-This analysis saves you valuable time by targeting your collection efforts.
-The good news is that you can already start these reflections in order to consider the exercise more calmly.
+This analysis saves you valuable time by focusing your data collection efforts.
+The good news is that you can start these reflections now to approach the exercise with greater peace of mind.

-Once you've established your double materiality assessment, don't put it away in a drawer. the best practice is to have it audited immediately by an auditor (CAC) or an independent third party organization (OTI).
+Once you have established your double materiality assessment, don't just file it away.
+The best practice is to have it audited immediately by a statutory auditor (CAC) or an independent third-party organization (OTI).

-Why is it a good idea to have its double materiality audited?
+Why is it a good idea to have your double materiality audited?

-Having its double materiality audited is necessary because it is this type of organization that will certify your final report.
-If, on D-Day, your auditor feels that your methodology and justifications are not appropriate, they can invalidate your entire report.
-By having your DMA validated in advance, you fully secure the perimeter of your future data collection in front of control authorities.
+Having your double materiality audited is necessary because these organizations are the ones that will certify your final report.
+If, on the big day, your auditor feels that your methodology and justifications are inadequate, they can invalidate your entire report.
+By having your DMA validated in advance, you fully secure the scope of your future data collection in the eyes of regulatory authorities.

-Once your double materiality assessment has been validated, the year 2027 should become your training ground.
+Once your double materiality assessment has been validated, 2027 should become your training ground.

-The dry-run exercise consists in simulating the entire production of your CSRD report on the data of the 2026 fiscal year, strictly for internal use.
-You will ask your HR, Purchasing and Environment teams to report back the data required by the identified hardware ESRS.
+A dry-run exercise consists of simulating the entire production of your CSRD report using data from the 2026 fiscal year, strictly for internal use.
+You will ask your HR, Purchasing, and Environment teams to report the data required by the identified material ESRS.
 The objective is not perfection, but to test your organization's processes.

 The strategic benefits of dry-run reporting

-The dry-run exercise is the only way to confront yourself with the reality on the ground.
-This life-size test will allow you to:
+The dry-run exercise is the only way to confront the reality on the ground.
+This full-scale test will allow you to:

-- train and unify teams: The CSRD requires that the CSR Director, the Administrative and Financial Director and the operational staff speak the same language.
-The dry-run creates this synergy without the pressure of regulatory compliance.
+• train and align teams: The CSRD requires the CSR Director, the CFO, and operational staff to speak the same language.
+A dry run builds this synergy without the pressure of regulatory compliance.

-- adapt and optimize internal processes: you can take a step back at the end of this first test to identify the blocking points and prepare a more effective process for the real exercise in 2028.
+• adapt and optimize internal processes: you can step back at the end of this initial test to identify bottlenecks and prepare a more effective process for the actual 2028 reporting cycle.

-4. Equip yourself to automate and make data reliable
+4. Equip yourself to automate and ensure data reliability

-The CSRD marks the end of an era: that of sustainability reporting carried out on Excel files exchanged by e-mail once a year.
-The European Union now requires the same rigor, traceability and reliability for extra-financial data as for your financial data.
+The CSRD marks the end of an era: sustainability reporting conducted via Excel files exchanged by email once a year.
+The European Union now demands the same rigor, traceability, and reliability for non-financial data as it does for your financial data.

-The limits of traditional tools in the face of CSRD
+The limitations of traditional tools for CSRD compliance

 The volume of data required makes manual management impossible.
-In addition, spreadsheets present unacceptable flaws for auditors: lack of a clear audit trail, untimely overwriting of histories, formula errors and consolidation difficulties between subsidiaries.
+Furthermore, spreadsheets present unacceptable risks for auditors: a lack of a clear audit trail, accidental overwriting of history, formula errors, and consolidation difficulties between subsidiaries.

-In addition, The CSRD imposes, in the long term, a digital markup of your report of sustainability in format XBRL (the same format as your annual financial reports), so that it is machine-readable and easily comparable across Europe.
-A classic Excel file does not allow this format to be generated natively.
+In addition, The CSRD eventually requires digital tagging of your sustainability report in XBRL format (the same format as your annual financial reports), ensuring it is machine-readable and easily comparable across Europe.
+A standard Excel file cannot natively generate this format.

 Why adopt a dedicated software platform?

-To approach 2028 peacefully, the deployment of a digital tool specialized in ESG reporting must be initiated at the time of your blank exercise.
+To approach 2028 with confidence, you should begin deploying a digital tool specialized in ESG reporting during your dry run.
 Such a platform allows you to:

-- automate the collection: By connecting directly to your existing software (ERP, HRIS), the tool drastically limits the risk of human error.
+• automate data collection: By connecting directly to your existing software (ERP, HRIS), the tool drastically reduces the risk of human error.

-- guarantee compliance and auditability: A CSRD software allows you to document each data (source, manager, update date, associated supporting document).
-This integrated traceability is valuable for you internally but especially for external auditors.
+• ensure compliance and auditability: CSRD software allows you to document every piece of data (source, manager, update date, and supporting documentation).
+This integrated traceability is valuable for your internal teams and essential for external auditors.

-- manage your data: Thanks to dedicated software, you can monitor your ESG indicators over time, visualize your progress and identify areas of focus.
+• manage your data: With dedicated software, you can monitor your ESG indicators over time, visualize your progress, and identify key areas for improvement.

 Conclusion

-In summary, the 2028 CSRD compliance is at stake today.
-Anticipation is not only a question of managing stress, it is an imperative to control your compliance costs and secure your reporting.
-Start with your double materiality analysis, involve your auditors beforehand, test your processes during a blank exercise, and equip yourself with the right technological tools.
-By following this gradual path, CSRD will be child's play.
+In summary, CSRD compliance for 2028 is at stake today.
+Anticipation is not just about managing stress; it is an imperative for controlling compliance costs and securing your reporting.
+Start with your double materiality analysis, involve your auditors early, test your processes with a dry run, and equip yourself with the right technology.
+By following this gradual path, CSRD will be a breeze.

 Are you part of the “second wave”?
-Do not wait any longer and book a demonstration of our tool !
+Don't wait any longer and book a demo of our tool !

 Discover more articles